-- Place chicken breast on a sheet pan (or in a cast-iron pan).
-Season with a pinch of salt and pepper and drizzle with a little olive oil.
+- Place the chicken breast on a sheet pan (or in a cast-iron pan).
+Season with a pinch of salt and black pepper and drizzle with a little olive oil.

-- Toast bread and smear mayo on one side of all 4 slices of bread.
+- Toast bread and smear mayonnaise on one side of all 4 slices of bread.

-- Distribute mozzarella and a pinch of black pepper between 2 of those slices of bread (over mayo).
+- Distribute mozzarella and a pinch of black pepper between 2 of those slices of bread (over mayonnaise).

 - On top of mozzarella, distribute cooked chicken, then crispy prosciutto, peach slices, basil and balsamic drizzle.
-Top with remaining slices of bread (mayo side on the inside) to form the two sandwiches.
-Enjoy!
+Top with remaining slices of bread (mayonnaise side on the inside) to form the two sandwiches.
+Serve and enjoy!

 Nutrition estimate (if provided) is based on 1 Serving.